-Virender Sehwag, one of the most explosive and aggressive batsman that the cricketing world has ever seen, turned 39 on Friday.
-It is only fitting that his birthday falls in-and-around Diwali for like the bursting of crackers, his innings were just that – bursting with runs and boundaries.
+Virender Sehwag, one of the most explosive and aggressive batsman that the cricketing world has ever seen.
+It is no wonder that his birthday falls in-and-around Diwali for like the bursting of crackers, his innings were just that – bursting with runs and boundaries.
 Sehwag played in all formats of the sport and led the country forward on the field.
 Off the field, he was rewarded for his thumping knocks by being nominated for the Wisden Leading Cricketer in the World in 2008 and then becoming the first player to retain the award in 2009.
 After letting his bat do the talking for 14 years, he has become a strong voice of reason and opinion on Twitter on variety of issues.
 He also applied for the India coach’s job to replace Anil Kumble before Ravi Shastri was appointed into the role.

 He topped his 309 runs four years later against South Africa when he scored 319 runs at the MA Chidambaram Stadium in Chennai.
 With his second triple century, he joined Don Bradman and Brian Lara with most triple tons.
 Later Chris Gayle, too, would reach the record.

 Another record that sets Sehwag apart from the rest is, then, quickest scores in limited over matches.
 He became the fastest ODI centurion for India in 2009 and the second-fastest ODI double centurion overall in 2011.
 By taking 60 balls to complete his hundred against New Zealand at Hamilton in 2009, Sehwag went past Mohammad Azharuddin’s record of the fastest century by an Indian which had been established in 1988 and taken 62 balls.
 Current captain Virat Kohli broke Sehwag’s record in 2013 when he took just 52 balls to reach the figure in Australia.